devichand579/autoresearcher/README.md

-# AutoResearcher
+# Keepmeposted

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**AutoResearcher** is a full-stack assistant for staying on top of a research area.
+**keepmeposted** is a full-stack assistant for staying on top of a research area.
 You define topics; it pulls papers and web results from several sources, stores them with embeddings for context, summarizes each item with an LLM, and generates higher-level syntheses across what you have collected.
 A dark-mode dashboard lets you browse, search, and trigger runs on demand.

 ---